-Stoneleigh-Burnham is the first and only girls’ school in New England to offer the International Baccalaureate Diploma Program.
+Stoneleigh-Burnham is the first girls’ boarding school in New England to offer the International Baccalaureate Diploma Programme.

-The International Baccalaureate (IB) curriculum encourages students to think and to draw connections across disciplines of study – not to just memorize material for a test.
+The International Baccalaureate (IB) curriculum encourages students to think and to draw connections across disciplines of study.
 The International Baccalaureate curriculum is like no other in preparing students to succeed in our globalized and interconnected 21st century society.
-International Baccalaureate students are critical-thinkers and they approach subjects with a sense of international-mindedness.
+International Baccalaureate students are critical thinkers, and they approach learning with a sense of international-mindedness.
 Designed in 1968, the International Baccalaureate has gained wide recognition from the world’s leading universities.

 Students at Stoneleigh-Burnham School in grades 11th and 12th grade will take International Baccalaureate courses, but they have three options in how they will engage with the IB curriculum:

-- Students may take IB courses, but can choose not to take the IB exam and will thus only earn Stoneleigh-Burnham School credit and not IB credit for the course.
+- Students may take IB courses, but can choose not to take the IB exam and will thus only earn Stoneleigh-Burnham School credit for the course.